 - All children in Year 4 are taught to play the recorder and to read music during their class lessons in the summer term; they are then offered the opportunity to continue learning this instrument in Year 5 as a lunch time club.

 - All children in Year 5 and 6 are offered the opportunity to learn the Folk Guitar.
 This is a voluntary club and is taught on a Tuesday morning during assembly time.

 - All children in Year 6 are taught the Ukulele.

 - In Key Stage 2 (from Year 3) children are offered the option of learning an instrument taught by the peripatetic teachers provided by NMPAT (Northamptonshire Music and Performing Arts Trust).
-These currently include strings, brass and woodwind.
+These currently include strings, brass, woodwind and keyboard.
 There is a cost to parents for these lessons.

 Every year NMPAT runs a 10 week school-based course for Years 4 and 5, taught by one of their peripatetic teachers.
 These courses have included so far: Samba Drumming, African Drumming, Brass and Strings.
 These sessions often inspire several children to carry on learning one of these instruments.